 Baseline performance

-The baseline Naïve Bayes classifier predicted reddit post over the test dataset with 0.66 accuacy.
-The mean precision over the five labels was 0.68 where the labels NFL, PCMasterRace and Relationships all scored over 0.72, and the label Movies did the worst amoung the f
+The baseline Naïve Bayes classifier predicted reddit post over the test dataset with global accuracy of 64.9 percent.
+The mean precision over the five labels was 0.68, with the classes NFL, PCMasterRace and Relationships showing the highest precision of all classes.
+The baseline classifier tended to grossly over-predict Movies, the third-most frequent class, resulting in good recall but very poor precision (0.48) for movies.

 Bag-of-words classifiers